immutable/unreal-immutable-sdk/README.md

 ### Prerequisites

 - git
-- Epic Games Launcher
-- Unreal Engine installed from the Epic Games Launcher; you will need every version that the plugin supports (currently 4.27, 5.0, 5.1, 5.2)
+- Unreal Engine installed from the Epic Games Launcher or source code; Prior please check what Unreal Engine versions currently supported.
-- Visual Studio 2022 with C++ support
-- JetBrains Rider IDE (recommended for working with Unreal Engine C++ code)

-If not Rider, Visual Studio is fine and even better with the Resharper plugin.
+- Microsoft Visual Studio.
+It's important that a compatible Visual Studio version should be installed.
+Please refer to Unreal Engine official documentations.

 ### Getting Started